atk/object-clone-proposal/Readme.md

 #### Best practices for library authors

 Libraries and frameworks might want their own types to be handled consistently by `Object.clone`.
-The best practice is to export an array that can be destructured into the initial array for `methodMap`, preferably as a separate entity or even package inside your library to avoid it being unneccessarily linked into your user's project.
+The best practice is to export an array that can be destructured into the initial array for `methodMap`, preferably as a separate entity or even package inside your library to avoid it being unnecessarily linked into your user's project.

 ```javascript
 export const cloneMethods = [